RituPande/ritupande.github.io/index.md

 title: Ritu Pande
 ---

-Technology principal, specializing in applied cryptography, public key infrastructure and security architecture for connected embedded devices.
-Experience in technically building and grooming large teams to take a product/service from conceptualization to deployment.
+Technology principal, specializing in-end-to-end architecture for embedded connected devices.
+Extensive experience in applied cryptography and public key infrastructure.
+Deft in technically building and grooming large teams to take a product/service from its conceptualization to deployment.

-I am also an independent researcher, collaborating with experts in academia, to publish research in area of machine learning applied to biology/medicine.
+I am also an independent researcher, collaborating with experts in academia.
+My research interests include:
+- Graph Neural Networks
+- Group Convolutions
+- Self Organizing Systems

 ### News